solo-io/workshops/gloo-mesh-2-0-eks/README.md

 - the `productpage` and the `reviews` Kubernetes services
 - all the resources (RouteTables, VirtualDestination, ...) that have the label `expose` set to `true`

-This is how the environment looks like with the workspaces:
+This is how the environment looks with the workspaces:

 ![Gloo Mesh Workspaces](images/steps/create-bookinfo-workspace/gloo-mesh-workspaces.svg)